M u n i c i p a l B e e s

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 This project was developed as a Master Thesis in the Digital Media Program at the University of the Arts Bremen and supervised by Prof. Dennis Paul and Prof. Peter von Maydell.
+It was awarded with an honorable mention of the Frese-Design-Award 2018.
 Please feel free to contact me if you have any questions or are interested in the full PDF version of this thesis.
 Don't forget to check out the dedicated website, municipalbees.de!